is having to choose between

 attention.
 She spoke to him.

-and Millian, Jase, Angelle, and all the others held captive on Hrenngen?”
-She groaned in frustration.
+Millian, Jase, Angelle, and all the others held captive on Hrenngen?”
+She

 “Derian doesn’t have the resources to fight the cloaked ships of the